initc3/ic3-website/content/impact.md

 ## Solutions

-- *<a href="">Avalanche</a>*: Avalanche and its related family of consensus protocols represent a fresh new approach to consensus protocols that combine high performance, scalability, and security.
+- *Avalanche*: Avalanche and its related family of consensus protocols represent a fresh new approach to consensus protocols that combine high performance, scalability, and security.
 - *HoneyBadgerBFT*: <a href="https://github.com/amiller/HoneyBadgerBFT">Honeybadger</a> is an asynchronous consensus protocol.
 - *Town Crier*: <a href="https://www.town-crier.org">Town Crier</a> is a <a href="https://www.technologyreview.com/s/612443/blockchain-smart-contracts-can-finally-have-a-real-world-impact/">trusthworthy oracle</a> service.
 In 2018, it was licensed to SmartContract / Chainlink.
 - *Falcon Network*: Falcon is a high-performance network for quickly disseminating financial data.
 It is operated pro bono by IC3 to help improve decentralization of BTC and BCH.
 In 2018, it was licensed to <a href="https://www.coindesk.com/naval-metastable-bloxroute-blockchain-funding">bloXroute</a>.